-In our 2018/19 Annual Audit Report we concluded that the key features of good governance are in place and operating effectively.
-No significant risks have been identified in relation to this dimension.
+In our 2018/19 Annual Audit Report we concluded that the key features of good governance were in place and operating effectively.
+No significant risks were identified in relation to this dimension.
 Our work for the year will be prioritised to consider:

-- Progress against recommendations from both internal and external audit alongside the Best Value Report, including the Council's arrangements for ensuring these are monitored and reported on a routine basis; - Internal audit arrangements during 2019/20, including significant findings identified and the work done to address issues identified; - The quality of reporting and information provided to key decision makers both before and during crisis; and - The Council's arrangements to adapt to the impact of Covid-19 on the usual governance arrangements, and the adequacy of disclosures within the Annual Governance Statement to reflect the impact of the Covid-19 pandemic on governance.
+- Internal audit arrangements during 2019/20, including significant findings identified and the work done to address issues identified; - The quality of reporting and information provided to key decision makers both before and during crisis; and - The Council's arrangements to adapt to the impact of Covid-19 on the usual governance arrangements, and the adequacy of disclosures within the Annual Governance Statement to reflect the impact of the Covid-19 pandemic on governance.